yasifipo/yasifipo/README.md

 *  category: optional (but _ref_ is mandatory if category is set)
 *  server: optional, can be a str or list: server (or list of server) where presentation will be published
 *  single: optional.
 If set, is name of single file in directory.
 No TOC in this case, only 1 prez is available
 *  static: optional.
-Will register all files inside as static files (works only for single-prez for now)
+Will register all files inside as static files (works only for single-prez)
 *  content (not part of yaml): not taken into account

 ## .chapter in any path of prez